Providing rescue, treatment, foster care and rehabilitation for sick, injured or orphaned native wildlife in North East Victoria

 RECENT RESCUES AT ROWA

-The first not for profit organisation dedicated to wildlife within the Alpine Shire, ROWA offers a unique, networked approach to wildlife conservation and protection.
-ROWA plays a vital role in the rescue, care, rehabilitation and release of local wildlife, striving to deliver current best practice and working collaboratively with Kangaloola Wildlife Shelter located in Yackandandah to ensure animals in care are taken through to full term - to return to their natural habitat.
+Proudly translating to 'lovely vision', ROWA offers a unique, networked approach to wildlife conservation and protection.
+Playing a vital role in the rescue, care, rehabilitation and release of local wildlife, ROWA strives to deliver current best practice in addition to working collaboratively with Kangaloola Wildlife Shelter located in Yackandandah to ensure animals in care are taken through to full term - to return to their natural habitat.

-Provide wildlife conservation and animal welfare education and interpretation for the local community and tourists to foster respect for wildlife and encourage action for its protection.
+Provide wildlife conservation and animal welfare education and interpretation for the local community and tourists, to foster respect for wildlife and encourage action for its protection.